Equations for solar tracking: Theoretical Basis

 The calculations leads to:

-In Cartesian coordinates, the position of the Sun($x_t$,$y_t$,$z_t$) in the observatory frame will thus be related to the solar spherical coordinates($az_0$,$alt_0$) in the altazimuthal system:
+In Cartesian coordinates, the unit vector ($x_t$,$y_t$,$z_t$) giving the direction of the Sun in the observatory frame will thus be related to the solar spherical coordinates($az_0$,$alt_0$) in the altazimuthal system:

-In the above equation, the distance from the observatory to the Sun, $r$, is set to unity.
-This does not matter for the application and simplifies the calculation.
-Substituting $M_{offset}$ with Eq.
-2 we get the following expressions for those coordinates:
+Substituting $M_{offset}$ with Equation (2) we get the following expressions for those coordinates:

-These new Cartesian coordinates can then be converted to altitude($alt_t$) and azimuth($az_t$) angles relative to the tracker:
+These new Cartesian coordinates can then be converted to altitude ($alt_t$) and azimuth ($az_t$) angles relative to the tracker:

-In the above equation $arctan_{4Q}$ stands for the variation of the arctangent function called \emph{atan2} in many programming languages.
+In the above equation, $atan_2(y,x)$, available in many programming languages, stands for the argument of the complex number $x+iy$.
+It is closely related to the arctangent of $y/x$ but it indicates unambiguously the quadrant of this angle on the trigonometric circle.

 Determining Euler angles accurately by measurements is not easy.
-An analytical method to estimate them is given in \cite{Chong_2009} which basically consists in recording the position of the tracker at three different times and solving Eq.~\ref{eq:euler}.
-This is appropriate for the studied case, i.e. a collector for solar energy application installed outside with only one mirror and no closed-loop control.
-With our considered two-mirror tracker, which does not collect light but directs it toward a spectrometer, other source of misalignments appear.
+An analytical method to estimate them is given in~\cite{Chong_2009} which basically consists of recording the position of the tracker at three different times and solving Equation~\eqref{eq:euler}.
+This is appropriate for the studied case, \textit{i.e.},~a collector for solar energy application installed outside with only one mirror and no closed-loop control.
+With our considered two-mirror tracker, which does not collect light but directs it toward a spectrometer, other sources of misalignments appear.
 Indeed, the tracker is also likely to be misaligned compared to the spectrometer, and mirror themselves can be tilted.
-Other angles can be considered in $M_{offsets}$ and is done in \cite{Huster}.
-However as some of them change with time (due to thermal expansion for instance), it is not very useful.
-In practical applications the three offsets are likely to enable the calculated mode to reach the Sun within the FOV of the 4-quadrant diode.
-With the closed-loop control it is easy to track the Sun a whole clear-sky day providing an operator correctly sets the Sun tracker initially.
-Euler angles can then be fitted all along the recorded positions of the mirrors during the day.
-It has the advantage that other sources of misalignment are considered; even if only three angles are fitted which may not exactly be the Euler angles, they minimize simultaneously the effects of all offsets.
-We implement this method in Sect.~\ref{sec:application}.
+Other angles can be considered in $M_{offsets}$ and is done in~\cite{Huster}.
+In practical applications, despite the three Euler angles, the calculated mode is likely able to reach the Sun within the FOV of the 4-quadrant diode.
+With the closed-loop control it is easy to track the Sun during a whole clear-sky day providing an operator correctly sets the Sun tracker initially.
+Euler angles can then be fitted using all the recorded positions of the mirrors during the day.
+It has the advantage that other sources of misalignment are included: even if only three angles are fitted which may not exactly be the Euler angles, they minimize simultaneously the effects of all offsets.
+We implement this method in Section~\ref{sec:application}.
 This requires the closed-loop control of the tracker on the Sun position.